opensafely/documentation/docs/contracts-intro.md

 researchers should consult [the OpenSAFELY Contracts reference](contracts-reference.md) to see:

-* the data available in OpenSAFELY backends
+* what data is available in OpenSAFELY backends
 * how the data is structured
 * what that data represents

 !!! warning
     OpenSAFELY Contracts apply only when accessing OpenSAFELY data using *dataset definitions*, written to run with Data Builder.
-Contracts do not apply to *study definitions* written for the existing cohort extractor.
+Contracts do not apply to [*study definitions*](study-def.md) written for cohort-extractor.

+!!! warning
+    The OpenSAFELY Contracts are still in development and subject to frequent change.

 ## The goals of OpenSAFELY Contracts